 7. Data Centres

-“In RBL Bank’s corporate office, it is found that it is enough that only 30% staff stay in the office.
+“In RBL Bank’s corporate office, it is found that it is enough that only 30% of staff stay in the office.
 Others can be connected from homes.
-This leads to lesser commute expense, stress of the commute, time wasted, etc.- Webinar by IMF, Chaired by RRR”
+This leads to lesser commute expense, the stress of the commute, time wasted, etc.- Webinar by IMF, Chaired by RRR”

 “For example, within commercial office space, the multi-year trend toward densification and open-plan layouts may reverse sharply.
 Public-health officials may increasingly amend building codes to limit the risk of future pandemics, potentially affecting standards for HVAC, square footage per person, and amount of enclosed space.”
 (Downloadable Resources-Open Interactive Group-Article (PDF-501B)-McKinsey)

-With new design norms/regulations & increase in Digital Economy and therefore increased employee strengths, I believe that the space released now will be fully filled in the next 2/3 years after the pandemic is controlled.
+With new design norms/regulations & an increase in Digital Economy and therefore increased employee strengths, I believe that the space released now will be filled in the next 2/3 years after the pandemic is controlled.

-The Real Estate Asset classes of Corporate offices, Co-working spaces, Malls, Cinemas, open markets and restaurants etc. will remain stagnant with the possibility of many of the establishments shutting down in the short-term.
+The Real Estate Asset classes of Corporate offices, Co-working spaces, Malls, Cinemas, open markets and restaurants etc. will remain stagnant with the possibility of many of the establishments shutting down in the short term.
 However, in my view, once the world bounces back, the demand should come back.
-“Human is a social animal” and cannot live without socializing or entertainment.
+“Humans is a social animal” and cannot live without socializing or entertainment.
 Should we expect changes in the way we are used to these shopping and recreational spaces, in terms of design or usage, certainly yes but that is a matter of detailed norms/regulations and designs.

 In summary, my suggestions to the asset owners and real estate developers are:

 iii.
-There might be an ever-increasing demand for the assets that are going to be used for E-commerce e.g. warehousing, data centers etc. Real Estate developers and investors should be on the lookout for good assets/opportunities in these areas.
+There might be an ever-increasing demand for the assets that are going to be used for E-commerce e.g. warehousing, data centres etc. Real Estate developers and investors should be on the lookout for good assets/opportunities in these areas.